iluvjava/Maths/Notebook 2.0/AMATH 503/1D Wave in Infinite Domain.md

 B_w = \mathcal{F}[f](w)
 $$

-Now, we have the soluiton the Fourier Domain, but, we want the solution in the original space, which is just one inverse Fourier Away:
+Now, we have the solution the Fourier Domain, but, we want the solution in the original space, which is just one inverse Fourier Away:

 $$
 u(x, t) = \mathcal{F}[\hat{u}](x,t) =